zpirzada/azure-container-networking/docs/feature/subnet-scarcity/proposal.md

 where $U$ is the number of Assigned (Used) IPs on the Node.

+CNS will include the NC Primary IP(s) as IPs that it has been allocated, and will subtract them from its real Requested IP Count such that the _total_ number of IPs allocated to CNS is a multiple of the Batch.

+#### [[2-3]](phase-2/3-subnetscaler.md) Scaler properties move to the ClusterSubnet CRD
+The Scaler properties from the v1alpha/NodeNetworkConfig `Status.Scaler` definition are moved to the ClusterSubnet CRD, and CNS will use the Scaler from this CRD as priority when it is available, and fall back to the NNC Scaler otherwise.
+The `.Spec` field of the CRD may serve as an "overrides" location for runtime reconfiguration.

 ### Phase 3
 #### [[3-1]](phase-3/1-watchpods.md) CNS watches Pods